weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 1. If a command-line argument is given ('`-d`, `--dir`, `-t` or `--temp-dir`), use it as WeeChat home (for the 4 directories).
-1. If the environment variable `WEECHAT_HOME` is defined, use it as WeeChat home (for the 4 directories).
+2. If the environment variable `WEECHAT_HOME` is defined, use it as WeeChat home (for the 4 directories).
-1. If the compilation option with WeeChat home is set, use it as WeeChat home (for the 4 directories).
+3. If the compilation option with WeeChat home is set, use it as WeeChat home (for the 4 directories).
-1. If `weechat.conf` exists in XDG `config` directory, use XDG directories.
+4. If `weechat.conf` exists in XDG `config` directory, use XDG directories.
-1. If `weechat.conf` exists in WeeChat home (`$HOME/.weechat` by default), use it as WeeChat home (for the 4 directories).
+5. If `weechat.conf` exists in WeeChat home (`$HOME/.weechat` by default), use it as WeeChat home (for the 4 directories).
-1. By default, if no config is found anywhere, use XDG directories.
+6. By default, if no config is found anywhere, use XDG directories.

+In steps 4 and 6, XDG directories are used, so the 4 directories are different.\
+In the other steps, the same directory is used to store everything.

+When no home is forced and WeeChat is executed for the first time, the XDG directories are used by default (step 6).

 Once the directories have been determined, as usual on startup, the directories are created if not existing, and default configuration files are created if